 When you’re standing there, stop and consider what you’re looking at!
 This Bari gem holds 2000 years of preserved history.
 The roman road & stunning mosaics, likely dating back to the original church, are fascinating!

-5. Admire the Bari Castle a.k.a Castelo Normanno-Svevo.
+5. Admire the Bari Castle a.k.a Castello Normanno-Svevo.

-From Bari’s Lungomare or the seafront promenade, the commanding Castelo Normanno-Svevo comes into view.
+From Bari’s Lungomare or the seafront promenade, the commanding Castello Svevo di Bari comes into view.

-One of the first things you’ll notice is how well the castle exterior has weathered the years given that it’s nearly 900 years old.
-It was built in 1132 by the Norman King Roger and refortified 100 years later after coming under attack.
+One of the first things you’ll notice is how well the exterior of this Norman castle has weathered the years given that it’s nearly 900 years old.
+It was built in 1132 by the Norman King Roger and refortified 100 years later in the 13th century after coming under attack.

-Today, you won’t find the interior of the Castelo furnished as it once was.
-Instead, it’s used for permanent and temporary art and archaeological exhibitions, some of which contain artifacts unearthed from the Castelo itself.
+Today, you won’t find the interior of the Castello furnished as it once was.
+Instead, it’s used for permanent and temporary art and archaeological exhibitions, some of which contain artifacts unearthed from the Castello itself.

-Whether you’re spending one day in Bari or even just a couple of hours in the Old Town, add the Castelo to your list of Bari sights.
+Whether you’re spending one day in Bari or even just a couple of hours in the Old Town, add the Castello to your list of Bari sights.

 6. Glimpse Daily Fisherman Life at the Porto Vecchia.